Nervous About Crossdressing? Aveline Shares Her First-Time Story

 Teenage Exploration

 Of course, hiding things doesn’t work forever.
-My parents eventually discovered my stash of clothes, though they never confronted me directly about it.
+My parents eventually discovered my stash of Sarah's clothes, though they never confronted me directly about it.
 Maybe they didn’t know what to say, or maybe they hoped it was just a phase.
 For me, it was a clear sign that I had to be more careful.

 That was the start of what many crossdressers experience: the belief that we can keep this part of ourselves hidden forever.
 The truth is, it’s difficult to hide something that’s so connected to your identity.

-Living Independently
+Living Alone

 When I eventually moved into my own place, everything changed.
 Suddenly, I didn’t have to hide.
 I could buy clothes openly, experiment in private, and begin to understand myself more clearly.